A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 So to save the awkwardness and prepare you for what you will find lurking among the steam, I’ve created the ultimate guide to the Onsen for Singaporeans.
 From the changing colours of the water to a tutorial on how to whip up a delicious Onsen Tamago straight from your home, here’s everything you need to know about the traditional practice.

-If you would like to know which onsens are Singaporeans’ favourite, check out Top 10 Best Onsens in Japan 2023: Voted by Singaporeans blog.
+To find out which onsens are Singaporeans’ favourites, check out the Top 10 Best Onsens in Japan 2024: Voted by Singaporeans blog.

 What is an Onsen?

-Onsen (温泉) is a Japanese hot spring with many types, sizes, and shapes.
-As Japan is a volcanically active country, thousands of these pools are found around the island.
+Onsen (温泉) is a Japanese hot spring of many types, sizes, and shapes.
+Japan is a volcanically active country, so thousands of these pools are around the island.

-Back in the 12th century, bathing in onsen pools started due to the influence of Buddhism.
-Buddhists believe that by immersing one’s body in ‘divine’ waters, the bather will be cleansed of the sins of the flesh, and the goodwill of the deities will be, thus, conferred upon him or her.
+Bathing in onsen pools started in the 12th century due to the influence of Buddhism.
+Buddhists believe that by immersing one’s body in ‘divine’ waters, the bather will be cleansed of the sins of the flesh and will be conferred with the goodwill of the deities.

-It was only in the 17th century that people started recognizing the health benefits of the onsen, attracting travellers to the spring water.
+Only in the 17th century did people start recognizing the onsen’s health benefits, attracting travellers to the spring water.

 Onsen Singapore - Rotenburo Outdoor Onsen at Ikeda Spa, Bukit Timah